Peterhead: Radio stations

-Waves Radio, 101.2 FM, which first aired in 1997, broadcasts from Blackhouse Way in the Blackhouse Industrial Estate.
+Peterhead is served by nation-wide radio stations, BBC Radio Scotland on 93.1, Northsound 1 on 103.0 FM, Original 106 on 106.3 FM, Greatest Hits Radio North East Scotland on DAB and online and Coast Radio, which broadcasts on 101.2 FM.
+Waves Radio, 101.2 FM, which aired between 1997 and 2023, broadcast from Blackhouse Way in the Blackhouse Industrial Estate.
+Coast Radio took over the frequency.

-Buchan Radio, 107.9 FM, was originally established as the online-only Buchan Community Radio in 2013.
-It became Buchan Radio in 2017, and launched on FM radio in 2019.
-In October 2022, the station subsequently closed and is no longer broadcasting.
+Television

+Local news and television programmes are provided by BBC Scotland and STV North (formerly Grampian Television).
+Television signals are received from the Durris and local relay transmitters.

 Blueprint for Growth

 In 2008, a Blueprint for Growth was published by Aberdeenshire Council – a plan to extend the town beyond its bypass.
-The plan involved 4,500 homes, 4 new primary schools, a new secondary school and a new hospital to be built in the next 20–25 years – hoping to bring 9,000 people to the town.
+The plan involved 4,500 homes, four new primary schools, a new secondary school and a new hospital to be built in the next 20–25 years – hoping to bring 9,000 people to the town.

-In 2016 Aberdeenshire Council launched a regeneration strategy for Peterhead - Peterhead Development Partnership Action Plan 2016 - 2021 covering the themes of Peterhead Economy, Integrating Communities and Connecting, reinforcing and rediscovering Peterhead's town centres.
+In 2016, Aberdeenshire Council launched a regeneration strategy for Peterhead — the Peterhead Development Partnership Action Plan 2016–2021 — covering the themes of Peterhead economy, integrating communities and connecting, reinforcing and rediscovering Peterhead's town centres.